marmotitude/object-storage-tests/README.md

 ## Usage

-This tool is available as a [docker image](https://hub.docker.com/r/fczuardi/object-storage-tests), to run the tests against your object-storage servers, copy the [example.config.toml](./example.config.toml) to `config.toml` and run:
+This tool is available as a [docker image](https://hub.docker.com/r/fczuardi/object-storage-tests), to run the tests against your object-storage servers, copy the [example.config.yaml](./example.config.yaml) to `config.yaml` and run:

 ```